DALSA-Lab/DTU-Scara-Robot/README.md

 ## Documentation
 The documentation for the joint communication interface can be found in [/docs](/docs/).
 The documentation is made with Doxygen, its configuration file is in the root of the folder.
 The documentation can be found as a pdf [/docs/latex/refman.pdf](/docs/latex/refman.pdf) and as html in [/docs/html/index.html](/docs/html/index.html)

+## Usage
+Interacting with the robot is handled through ROS2.
+In the subdirectory a seperate README can be found explaining how to use the hardware.

 ## TODO
 ### Mechanical